Again, this bit might only be interesting to some of you, but this is part of the ”bragging pages”, after all…

 I have also considered adding a Malekko E.Filter for those funky envelope filter moments.
 But… I also want to use true bypass loop strips to get all footswitches within easy reach.
 And that won’t fit on this small board, so I might have to move on to a bigger board after all (it never ends!!).
-And I am still considering a programmable loop strip for the compressor/dirt section, with the current candidates being the Disaster Area Designs DPC-5 and the Cusack Pedalboard Tamer.
+And I am still considering a programmable loop strip for the compressor/dirt section.
 That would let me preset the foundation sounds, and add other effects freely as normal.
-So I might end up with a Stonecastle Stevie (same depth as the one I have, but 60cm width instead) – that way, I can fit both my 5-loop strip and a DPC-5 along the lower edge, with the pedals stuffed in where they fit.
-This ”small” board just might get expensive, and not so small after all… 🙂
+So I might end up with a larger board once again…

 This board was used as the sub-board, carrying a Korg G4 leslie simulator and a true bypass loop box to turn it on/off.
 The idea was to be able to add the board on after whatever setup I was using at the time, if I needed a leslie and couldn’t be bothered to bring the real thing.
 The board has since been converted for use with bass, with the following pedals: